DefineBounded Claims

 What Would Count Against It

-The framework would be weakened by: evidence that repeated substitution regularly preserves participatory capacity rather than eroding it; cases where systems become more robust precisely by reducing their own participation in load-bearing functions; or the demonstration that no coherent distinction between developmental scaffolding and substitutive dependence can be made in practice.
+The framework would be weakened by: evidence that repeated substitution regularly preserves participatory capacity rather than eroding it; cases where systems become more robust precisely by reducing their own participation in capacity-forming functions; or the demonstration that no coherent distinction between developmental scaffolding and substitutive dependence can be made in practice.
 See Boundary Conditions and Failure Cases for a full treatment.